JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-`let` is often used for executing a code block only with non-null values.
-To perform actions on a non-null object, use
+`let` is often used to execute a block of code only when a value is non-null.
+To perform actions on a non-null object,
-the [safe call operator `?.`](null-safety.md#safe-calls) on it and call `let` with the actions in its lambda.
+use the [safe call operator `?.`](null-safety.md#safe-calls) on it and call `let` with the actions in its lambda.

 ```kotlin
 fun processNonNullString(str: String) {}